On the functoriality of the space of equivariant smooth $h$-cobordisms

-\begin{proof} Choose an inward-pointing vector field $\xi$, which exists by gluing together such fields locally using a smooth partition of unity on $M$.
+\begin{proof} Choose an inward-pointing vector field $\xi$ that is supported on $U$, which exists by gluing together such fields locally using a smooth partition of unity on $M$.
 By averaging, we can assume that $\xi$ is $G$-invariant.
 As in \cite[Section 6]{waldhausen_manifold}, $\xi$ gives $\partial M$ a smooth structure in which the charts are obtained by taking discs transverse to $\xi$ and flowing to reach $\partial M$.
 We use this smooth structure on $\partial M$ throughout this proof.

-Note that flowing along the vector field $\xi$ is defined for all positive times, since $M$ is compact and the field is inward-pointing.
-This gives us a map $\phi\colon \partial M \times [0,\infty) \to M$.
-Unfortunately, $\phi$ is not smooth, using the smooth structure on $\partial M$ described in the previous paragraph.
-However, it is still an open topological embedding.
+Each inward-pointing vector field has unique integral curves defined starting from $\partial M$, using for instance \cite[Cor 1.13.1]{melrose}, and these curves are defined for all positive times $t \geq 0$ since $M$ is compact.
+This gives us a continuous map $\phi\colon \partial M \times [0,\infty) \to U$.
+Unfortunately, $\phi$ is not smooth, using the smooth structure on $\partial M$ described in the previous paragraph, but it is still an open topological embedding.

-Let $U = \phi(\partial M \times (0,1))$, with smooth structure coming from the fact that it is an open subset of $M$.
-Let $p\colon U \to \partial M$ be the projection back to $\partial M$.
+Let $V = \phi(\partial M \times (0,1))$, with smooth structure coming from the fact that it is an open subset of $M$.
+Let $p\colon V \to \partial M$ be the projection back to $\partial M$.
 Although $\phi$ is not smooth, the projection $p$ is smooth, by construction.
 In fact, it is a smooth submersion whose fibers are open intervals.
-It therefore has a smooth section.
+It therefore has a smooth equivariant section, defined by for instance taking local sections, averaging them to make them $G$-invariant, and then patching them together with a smooth equivariant partition of unity.
 This defines the boundary of the desired submanifold $M' \subseteq M$. \end{proof}

+We can also use inward-pointing vector fields to extend each manifold with corners to a larger manifold with only interior points.

-\begin{prop} If $M$ is a compact smooth $G$-manifold with corners, there is an isotopy of equivariant embeddings from $\id_M$ to an embedding $M \to M$ sending $M$ into the interior. \end{prop}
+\begin{prop} If $M$ is a compact smooth $G$-manifold with corners, there is an isotopy of equivariant embeddings from $\id_M$ to an embedding $M \to M$ sending $M$ into the interior.
+This isotopy may be chosen to be supported in an arbitrarily small neighborhood $U$ of $\partial M$. \end{prop}